One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Hotel in Nuremberg

 For the first two nights, it's best to stay in Nuremberg.
-From my great experience, I can recommend to you the hotel we stayed in.
-The Park Plaza Hotel is in a perfect location within walking distance of the Aldstadt.
-Together with clean rooms, wonderful stuff and a fresh buffet style breakfast, it makes perfect value for your money option.
+From my great experience, I can recommend the hotel we stayed in.
+The Park Plaza Hotel is in a perfect location within walking distance of the Altstadt.
+Together with clean rooms, wonderful stuff, and a fresh buffet-style breakfast, it makes a perfect value for your money option.

-Nice design and amazing clean rooms we enjoyed in The Park Plaza Hotel in Nuremberg.
+Nice design and amazing clean rooms, we enjoyed the Park Plaza Hotel in Nuremberg.

 See the route of today’s itinerary on Google Maps